 Final Tip: Act Confident

-Remember that Operations Management is a position of leadership.
+Remember that Operations Management is a directorship position.
 The reader needs to be able to envision you taking charge and being an effective, credible leader.
 Notice that the example letter above maintained a confident tone, and suggested a lunch meeting, just as you might do with a peer.
 This projects self-confidence — a very important trait to have for this role!